 That the Alberta Dental Association and College immediately suspend the single operator model of simultaneously providing deep sedation or general anesthesia and dental treatment by dentists registered in Alberta during the ongoing review of the Dental Facilities Accreditation Standard of Practice.
 This does not affect simultaneously providing conscious sedation and dental treatment for dentists registered in Alberta utilizing the Standard of Practice: Use of Sedation in Non-Hospital Dental Practice.

 New Book Exposes the Risks to Your Child during Dental Sedation- LINK

-17 STUPID ALBERTA DENTIST LAWS that may be violating the Competition Bureau's latest report on Affordable Health Care (Oct.
+17 STUPID ALBERTA DENTIST LAWS that are violating the Competition Bureau's latest report recommendations on Affordable Health Care (Oct.
 2016)

 In the news- LINK

 1) Using Before & After Photographs of dental treatment on their websites is illegal.
-That's correct- your dentist can't show photos of his/her treatment results.
+That's correct- your dentist can't show photos of his/her treatment results in an advertisement.